DaseinPhaos/alter-intro-std-rs/text/marker-readme.md

 Like `Send`, this trait is automatically derived by the compiler.
 Like `Send`, it is also `unsafe` to implement by hand.

-Essentially, types with interiror mutability are determined to be not `Sync` by the compiler, primitives including:
+Essentially, types with interior mutability are determined to be not `Sync` by the compiler, primitives including:

 - raw pointers,
 - `UnsafeCell`, (thus `Cell` and `RefCell`),